It's shocking how good this truck is.

 Remember, not all truck buyers actually need a truck's hauling capabilities; they simply like to drive trucks.
 While others use their trucks for not much more than weekend trips to the Home Depot and some outdoor adventures.
 Where the old Colorado really lacked, however, was overall refinement.
 It was underpowered with an inline-five cylinder engine, build quality was typical GM pre-bankruptcy (like the smell of cheap interior plastics?), and overall reliability was pretty dreadful.
 But the redesigned 2015 Colorado fixed all of that.
 Motor Trend described it as "the perfect-size truck again…its simplicity and purity are what a truck ought to be about."
 Above all, the Colorado is outstanding value.
 Base price? $20,120.

-Obviously that’ll only get you a bare bones truck, but for many that’s just fine.
+Obviously that'll only get you a bare bones truck, but for many that's just fine.
 Move up the ladder for an extended cab work truck for around $23,300.
 Heck, even the top-of-the-line Z71 crew cab costs a damn reasonable $36,210 in change.
 The base engine is a 2.5-liter four-cylinder with an even 200 hp and 191 lb-ft of torque.
-It has a towing capacity of 3,500 lbs.
+A pickup truck towing capacity is 3,500 lbs.
 The optional powerplant is a 3.6-liter V6 with 305 hp and 269 lb-ft.
-If you’ve got a boat to tow this is the one you’ll want, thanks to its 7,000 lbs. tow rating.
+If you've got a boat to tow this is the one you'll want, thanks to its 7,000 lbs. tow rating.
 Depending on how one configures it (extended cab with a 6.2 ft. bed, crew cab with a 5.2 ft. bed, or crew cab with a 6.2 ft. bed) Colorados will weigh between about 3,900 and 4,450 lbs. altogether.